Coeliac disease

 People with Down’s syndrome, Turner syndrome, an underactive thyroid or type 1 diabetes are also at higher risk of developing coeliac disease and should be tested.

-The diet for coeliac disease is often described as a strict gluten free diet.
+The diet for coeliac disease is a strict gluten-free diet.
 This is because people with coeliac disease must avoid all gluten at all times.
 There are no days off, no exceptions and no crumbs.
 Even a very small amount of gluten can cause damage, even if symptoms do not appear straight away.
+Some people become unwell after consuming even a tiny amount of gluten, while others may eat small amounts for some time before feeling unwell.
+This does not mean that one person has a milder form of coeliac disease.
+The internal damage is the same, regardless of symptoms.
+Continuing to eat gluten increases the risk of osteoporosis, fertility problems and other health conditions.
+This is why everyone with coeliac disease must avoid all gluten at all times.

 What foods contain gluten?

 Gluten is found in wheat, rye, barley and standard oats.
-Some people with coeliac disease also react to gluten free oats.
-Remember that spelt, semolina and couscous are all forms of wheat and contain gluten.
+A small number of people with coeliac disease also react to pure gluten-free oats, so they are best introduced carefully under the guidance of a dietitian.
+Spelt, semolina and couscous are all forms of wheat and contain gluten.

-Cross contamination occurs when gluten free food comes into contact with food containing gluten.
+Cross-contamination occurs when gluten-free food comes into contact with food containing gluten.
 This alone is enough to cause damage.
-Examples include a crumb in butter, sandwiches placed on a shared plate, stirring gluten free sauce with the same spoon as regular sauce, or cooking chips in oil that has previously been used for foods such as chicken nuggets.
-These are common ways people with coeliac disease can accidentally consume gluten.
+Examples include a crumb in butter, sandwiches placed on a shared plate, stirring gluten-free sauce with the same spoon as regular sauce, or cooking chips in oil that has previously been used for foods such as chicken nuggets.
+These are common ways that people with coeliac disease can accidentally consume gluten.

 - Use a separate toaster or toaster bags if sharing a toaster.